jneira/cabal/CONTRIBUTING.md

   anywhere in the body of the commit message to avoid needlessly triggering the build bots.

+* Try to avoid empty or trivial commits to trigger ci builds.
+  There are people who are able to click "restart job" if needed.

 * For local imports (Cabal module importing Cabal module), import lists are NOT required (although you may use them at your discretion.)
 For third-party and standard library imports, please use either qualified imports